TalkEZY/mapfig-studio/README.md

 ## Download

-You can download the full petiole Server via GitHub or our <a href="https://cdn.acugis.com/petiole/v301/petiole.zip"> secure CDN</a>.
+You can download the full mapfig Server via GitHub or our <a href="https://cdn.acugis.com/petiole/v301/petiole.zip"> secure CDN</a>.

 We have also created a <a href="https://studio.mapfig.com" target="_blank">free, public cloud</a> which you can use as well.